Lightprotocol/light-protocol/psp-examples/private-payments/README.md

 - Retrieves and logs the transaction hash of the transfer.
 - Retrieves and logs the UTXO (Unspent Transaction Output) inbox for the test recipient.

-You can use it as a reference to integrate shielded transfers into your own applications or explore the capabilities of the Light Protocol and **Solana**.
+You can use it as a reference to integrate compressed transfers into your own applications or explore the capabilities of the Light Protocol and **Solana**.

 ## Notes